These are the series that Netflix will remove from its platform

 The series is based on the life of the Mexican singer also known as “the band’s diva.”
 Angelica Celaya brings the title character to life with a moving personal story, from a teenage pregnancy, an abusive marriage, her days in prison, and a dysfunctional family.

 Rivera died on December 9, 2012, in a tragic plane crash when he was traveling to the Toluca airport, after a successful concert at Arena Monterrey.
-Until now there are many singers who pay tributes and cover his most popular songs such as “La gran senora”, “Paloma negra” and “When a lady dies”.
+Until now there are many singers who pay tributes and cover his most popular songs such as “The great lady”, “Black dove” and “When a lady dies”.

 The series tells the life of Jay Pritchett and a family consisting of his new wife and stepson, as well as their two children and grandchildren.
 In total, there are 11 seasons that won him public acclaim and several recognitions such as the Emmy, Golden Globes and the sought-after winners of the Actors Guild.